 - Developing alternative energy systems wherever possible

 Our grants help to address the needs of the whole community.
 We continue to contribute actively towards the care of old people, healthcare, kindergarten education, as well as the provision of clean water and sanitation.
 Kindergartens are the foundation of a good education.
-We are striving to support improvements in education through the provision of appealing and attractive libraries in Tibetan schools to consolidate and support mainstream education.
+We are striving to support improvements in education through the provision of appealing and attractive libraries and science laboratories in Tibetan schools to consolidate and support mainstream education.

 Read more about our work on the projects page.

-We strive to keep our administrative costs to an absolute minimum.
+We aim to keep our administrative costs to an absolute minimum.
 On average 99% of our income goes directly to the projects we support in the Tibetan community.
 We have no paid staff in the UK and our team of volunteers give their services pro bono.
 When visiting projects, trustees pay their own expenses.